densk1/react-boilerplate/README.md

 ### Description
 An agency CRM agency built on Reactjs, Bootstrap 4, Mongo and Node.
 Created to circumvent the need for GDPR related data protection contracts between agencies and saas CRM companies.
 Installed in-house with access limited to in office LAN only.

 ### Features

-- Contact Management ( CRUD )
+- Contact Management and Contact Comments (Add, Edit)
-- Contact Search
+- Contact Search (Partial String Database Search)
-- Comments for Contacts
+- Standard and administrative accounts for users.
-- Two types of user: standard / admin
-- Upload CSV
+- Can upload a formatted .CSV file of contacts.
-- Should have the following heading in row 1 of the uploaded CSV
+- The .CSV file should have the following headings in row.
 	```
 	(
 	firstName